gabrielcammany/WordCount/README.md

 #### Execution time

-Having in consideration the fact that the hybrid structure, is not well implemented, we found out that, the tree logic has some sort of handicap.
-The difference between each structure is excessive, so there is still some work to do in order to improve it.
+Having in consideration the fact that the hybrid structure is not well implemented, we found out that, the tree logic has some sort of handicap.
+The difference between each structure is not normal, so there is still some work to do in order to improve it.

 ![](images/memory_usage.png)